How to Reduce New Nurse Turnover

 Course Overview

-New graduate nurse turnover has increased at a faster rate than the overall nurse turnover.
-New graduate nurses leaving the field can lead to poor quality outcomes, a reduction in staff satisfaction and is a further determinant and contributor to the nursing shortage.
+New graduate nurse turnover has increased faster than the overall nurse turnover.
+New graduate nurses leaving the field can lead to poor-quality outcomes and a reduction in staff satisfaction, further determining and contributing to the nursing shortage.

-One of the primary reasons cited by nurses that leave the field within their first year is due to a lack of collegial relationships.
-Additional surveys showcase bullying and incivility against new nurses, which is a problem that has been documented for over 30 years and is still active today.
-Seasoned nurses have an opportunity to improve new nurse turnover rates by providing them with support, comradery, and civility.
+One of the primary reasons nurses leave the field within their first year is a lack of collegial relationships.
+Additional surveys showcase bullying and incivility against new nurses, which has been documented for over 30 years and is still active today.
+Seasoned nurses can improve new nurse turnover rates by providing them with support, camaraderie, and civility.

 Course Outline